171930433/vtk-examples/src/PythonicAPI.md

 [FlyingHeadSlice](/PythonicAPI/VisualizationAlgorithms/FlyingHeadSlice) | Flying edges used to generate contour lines.
 [DataSetSurface](/PythonicAPI/VisualizationAlgorithms/DataSetSurface) | Cutting a hexahedron with a plane.
 The red line on the surface shows the cut.
 [PointDataSubdivision](/PythonicAPI/Visualization/PointDataSubdivision) | Demonstrates the use of the vtkLinearSubdivisionFilter and vtkButterflySubdivisionFilter.
-[PseudoVolumeRendering](/PythonicAPI/VolumeRendering/PseudoVolumeRendering) | Here we use 20 cut planes, each with an opacity of 0.05.
+[PseudoVolumeRendering](/PythonicAPI/VolumeRendering/PseudoVolumeRendering) | Here we use 20 cut planes, each with an opacity of of 0.25.
 They are then rendered back-to-front to simulate volume rendering.
 [QuadricVisualization](/PythonicAPI/Visualization/QuadricVisualization) | Visualizing a quadric function.
 [WarpCombustor](/PythonicAPI/VisualizationAlgorithms/WarpCombustor) | Carpet plots of combustor flow energy in a structured grid.
 Colors and plane displacement represent energy values.